The Secrets of Lyon – What Not to Miss!

 You may also like: Top 5 French Alps Summer Holidays

 Take a guided tour of the city’s famous silk museum and you’re in for a treat.
 You’ll learn about the lifestyle of the weavers that endured incredible hardships to create some of the most magnificent fabrics in history.
 And of course, you’ll be able to take home some stunning and unique souvenirs!

 If you’re the kind that doesn’t really think that death by chocolate would be anything close to a bad thing, Sébastien Bouillet’s patisserie is the place for you.
 Of course, it’s not all about chocolate, but this multi award-winning and a globally iconic mecca for sweet lovers is simply unlike anything you have ever experienced before.
 Well, unless you’ve been to Tokyo and tried the only other branch in the word that resides there!
 You simply will not believe what these people can do with simple pastry treats and chocolate, though chances are you’ll be taking home a bigger suitcase than you planned to.

 5) Astronomical Clock

 Last up comes the astronomical clock you’ll find in the cathedral, which shows the position of the sun, the moon, the Earth and even the stars over the city at any one time.
 This is one of the oldest clocks in all of Europe and stands an impressive nine-meters tall.
-And as the clock is expected to remain accurate until 2019 when it will once again be due a little TLC, you’ve plenty of time to head over there are marvel at its majesty!
+And as the clock is expected to remain accurate until 2019 when it will once again be due to a little TLC, you’ve plenty of time to head over there and marvel at its majesty!